Sunday, September 30, 2012

 A Dance at the Slaughterhouse (Lawrence Block, 1991)

-I kind of liked Matt Scudder introductory book and decided to give a try to another one.
-Did some research and got impression that Dance At the Slaughterhouse is the best of the series.
-But now, after reading it, I just wander if my research techniques suck or maybe the rest of them are so bad.
+I liked Matt Scudder's introductory book and decided to give another one a try.
+After a quick googling, I got the impression that Dance at the Slaughterhouse is the best of the series.
+But now, after reading it, I just wonder if my research techniques suck, or maybe the rest of them are so bad.
 I certainly hope that latter is not true.

-So Scudder is now 15 years older (I guess; first one was published in 1976) and he's not drinking anymore.
-Which is fine (good for him definitely) but the problem with this sobriety shit is that every few pages he needs to go to the AA meeting.
-I'm not sure to what purpose this habit serves narrative-wise but it sure doesn't help suspense building.
-And if you think he had replaced church visits with these AA meeting, you are wrong.
+Scudder is now 15 years older (I suppose; the first one was published in 1976), and he's no longer drinking.
+Which is fine (good for him, definitely), but the problem with this sobriety shit is that every few pages, he needs to go to an AA meeting.
+I'm not sure what purpose this habit serves narrative-wise, but it certainly doesn't help with suspense building.
+And if you think he had replaced church visits with these AA meetings, you are wrong.
 But more about that later.

-It starts with another of his unofficial employments or favors as he calls them.
+It starts with another of his unofficial employments or favours, as he calls them.
 He's asked to do one for a young gay man dying of AIDS who's troubled by the death of his sister.
-It's a kind of perfect murder because even police knows that her husband did it but they cannot prove it.
-So far so good, we are all ready for Matthew to do some kick ass unorthodox investigating.
+It's a kind of perfect murder because even the police know that her husband did it, but they cannot prove it.
+So far, so good, we are all ready for Matthew to do some kick ass unorthodox investigating.

 Not quite.
-Because, you see, in his spare time he gets involved into another mystery that includes - please, not again one of those - infamous snuff movies.
-In our (his) case these are even more disgusting because victims are young kids.
-But still, let's not be to hasty in our judgments and wait for plot(s) to start rolling.
+Because, you see, in his spare time, he gets involved in another mystery that includes - please, not again one of those - infamous snuff movies.
+In our (his) case, these are even more disgusting because the victims are young kids.
+But still, let's not be too hasty in our judgments and wait for plot(s) to start rolling.

-Biggest flaw is that it simply doesn't move anywhere.
+The biggest flaw is that it simply doesn't move anywhere.
 Mr Block seems to have some literary complex because he's trying to write next Nobel prize kind of shit and not focusing at all on its "mystery/crime" aspect.
-He's working much more on dark and depressing atmosphere (which is awesome btw) and his characters relationships than on decent plotting.
-While stuff with Elaine is somehow at least bearable, the whole thing with his buddy Mick is just ridiculous.
-We have this stereotypical cartoonish Irish hard-drinking gangster with (of course) big golden heart and our AA hero has these childish moral dilemmas whether to is cool to hang out with him or not.
-And at the end they both go to the church to repent for their sins.
+He's working much more on dark and depressing atmosphere (which is awesome, btw) and his characters' relationships than on decent plotting.
+While stuff with Elaine is at least bearable, the whole thing with his buddy Mick is ridiculous.
+We have this stereotypical, cartoonish Irish hard-drinking gangster with (of course) a big, golden heart, and our AA hero faces these childish moral dilemmas, whether it's cool to hang out with him or not.
+And at the end, they both go to the church to repent for their sins.
 Pleeeeese...

 Big disappointment!